 Contents – cold water storage cistern

 The flow of water into the cold water storage cistern is controlled by a ballcock.
 The float on the arm of the ballcock is usually plastic, although copper floats are sometimes used.
-Should the ballcock fail or water enter the cistern by any other pipes connected to it (it can happen), an overflow pipe carries the water away, discharging outdoors.
-The overflow is extremely important and serves two purposes: to prevent the cistern from being overwhelmed with water, leading to property damage, and to alert the homeowner to a fault.
+Should the ballcock fail, an overflow pipe carries the water away, discharging outdoors.
+The overflow is extremely important and serves two purposes.
+It alerts the household to a fault, and prevents the cistern from being overwhelmed with water, leading to property damage.
 The overflow pipe should be fitted at a constant fall, and its exit outside should be clearly visible.
 It should be at least 19mm in diameter, and should be capable of evacuating all of the excess water under maximum fault conditions, such as in complete failure of the ball valve.

 Tank connectors connect the cold water storage cistern to 15, 22, or even 28mm distribution pipes via a compression fitting, supplying most cold water outlets and devices in the home apart from the kitchen tap.
-These are fitted 50 – 75mm from the bottom of the cistern so as to avoid ingesting any sediment or settled limescale into the system.
+These are fitted 50 – 75mm from the bottom of the cistern in order to prevent any sediment or settled limescale from getting into the system.
 The outlet supplying the hot water cylinder should be fitted higher than the cold outlet, so that if the water in the cistern is exhausted, the hot water will stop flowing before the cold does.
 This means that an individual taking a shower will not be scalded if the water in the cistern runs out: the water will run cold, not hot.
 However, water regulations recommend that, where possible, outlets should be fitted to the bottom of the cistern in order to reduce the collection of sediment.

 An isolation valve must be fitted to the pipe supplying the cold water storage cistern.
 This allows for the cistern to be isolated without disrupting the mains water supply to the property.
 It is also far more convenient for an individual working on the cistern, saving them from having to go up and down between the loft and mains valve access points, such near the kitchen sink or out onto the street or driveway.
 Gate valves or quarter-turn lever valves on the distribution pipes prevent the need for the cistern to be drained down when work is carried out further along the system.